jaragont/orchestration-workshop/_posts/2024-01-06-asyncio-intro.md

 ## Concurrent Coroutines

 Open the file `03-scheduling-tasks`.
-To understand better how Tasks are scheduled and run on the event loop, we modify the example from `02-async_tasks.py` to schedule then `await` our tasks.
+To understand better how `Tasks` are scheduled and run on the event loop, we modify the example from `02-async_tasks.py` to schedule then `await` our tasks.

 > ##### TIP
 >
-> In `asyncio` terminology, a [Task](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task) is a future-like object that runs a coroutine on an event loop [3].
+> In `asyncio` terminology, a [Task](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task) is a future-like object that runs a coroutine on an event loop [[3]](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task).
 {: .block-tip }

 To do this, we use the `asyncio.create_task()` which creates a `Task` and schedules its execution.
-So on L16-L17, we have scheduled both `task1` and `task2`.
+So on L18-L19, we have scheduled both `task1` and `task2`.
-Then on L21, we `await task1`.
+Then on L23, we `await task1`.

 So what order of execution do we expect now?
 Run this file and observe the order of steps: